Should all fitness instructors charge $50 and up for in-person and online classes?

 Studio owners are responsible for hiring the BEST group fitness instructors and teaching up to 20 people in a class.

-I have been teaching varying classes over the past few years, all of which required me to take additional courses and pass written exams to accommodate and serve my clients well.
+I have been teaching varying classes over the past few years, which required me to take additional courses and pass written exams to accommodate and serve my clients well.
 All these also required a different skill set for each class, constant learning and most of my time and financial resources.

 For many years, I have taken what was offered instead of what I deserved because I loved what I did and how I impacted and helped other people, so my needs were always pushed to the far end while my clients came first.

 It was the same amount of effort (minus the driving).
 Still, it involved correcting, teaching, setting up space or converting our own spaces into conducive home studios, setting up the internet, paying attention to every client, and trying to give them the quality of service they have become used to receiving.
 Our skill sets were tested tremendously with every class and session.
-Since hiring more instructors, I have value and appreciate their effort and time, especially their commitment to helping clients during this precarious time.
+Since hiring more instructors, I have valued and appreciated their effort and time, especially their commitment to helping clients during this precarious time.

 Conclusion: